 Decorate in Snow-White Style

 A flocked Fraser fir highlights the white-filled, French-cottage interior of a Melvern, Kansas, home.
-"White goes with everything," says homeowner Deserae Crafts, who styles her rooms for the holidays with fresh greens, silver baubles and vintage accessories from her collections.
+"White goes with everything," says the homeowner, who styles her rooms for the holidays with fresh greens, silver baubles and vintage accessories from her collections.

-Click ahead for ideas on how you can decorate with white for the holidays—or year-round.
+Click or tap ahead for ideas on how you can decorate with white for the holidays-or year-round.